witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 ## Code snippets
 ### Solidity
-To read price values from the Price Router contract, use the official contract address, depending on the EVM chain in which you plan to deploy your contract.
+To read price values from the Price Router contract (aka `WitnetPriceRouter`), use the official contract address, depending on the EVM chain in which you plan to deploy your contract.

+For instance, this example show a possible implementation for the Boba/Rinkeby testnet, a Layer-2 solution bound to Ethereum Rinkeby:

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.11;